Key signs and symptoms of cancer

 It’s not unusual to feel out of breath every now and then.
 But if you notice that you’re feeling breathless more than usual or for a lot of the time, tell your doctor.

-Bleeding or ‘spotting’ between periods is a fairly common side effect of the contraceptive pill.
-But still see your doctor if you bleed from the vagina between periods, after sex or post-menopause should be checked out by your doctor.
+Bleeding or ‘spotting’ between periods can be a side effect of the contraceptive pill.
+But still see your doctor if you bleed from the vagina between periods, or after sex or after the menopause.

 Having a croaky voice or feeling hoarse can be common with colds.
 But a croaky voice that hasn’t gone away on its own after a few weeks should be checked out by your doctor.